 All along the cancer prevention and control continuum, people-centred approaches are key to ensuring the legitimacy, relevance and quality of all cancer policies.
 From the adage “nothing about us without us”, patient engagement has led to the development of the “patient as partner” as well as the “patient expert” approaches.
 People living with cancer have a right to meaningfully take part in all policies and decisions that are in their interest.

-In the field of non-communicable diseases (NCD), the NCD Alliance led a campaign for the 'Global Charter on Meaningful Involvement of People Living with NCDs' and the WHO has developed a Draft zero Framework for Meaningful Engagement of People Living with Noncommunicable Diseases and Mental Health Conditions to be launched in 2023.
+In the field of non-communicable diseases (NCD), the NCD Alliance led a campaign for the 'Global Charter on Meaningful Involvement of People Living with NCDs' and the WHO has developed a Framework for meaningful engagement of people living with noncommunicable diseases, and mental health and neurological conditions launched in May 2023.

 Read the podcast transcript here